cschreib/kmos-scripts/README.md

 ## D. Reduce the standard stars for absolute flux calibration

 1) Now that the calibration is fully reduced, we can reduce the standard stars to get absolute flux calibration.
 You may not care of the actual flux for your science case, but I think it can help reduce the RMS (not sure though).
 This is short anyway, and it will prepare you for the real science reduction later on since the procedure is very similar.
 So let's go!
-Copy the attached "make_stdstar.sh" script into the working directory and open it with your text editor.
+Copy the "make_stdstar.sh" script into the working directory and open it with your text editor.

 Now, as for "make_calib.sh", make sure that the values of `RAW_DIR` and `GRATING` are correct.
 Then you see two things.
 The first is a Bash function that I use as a shortcut ("reduce_wrapper").
 Don't touch it.
 Then there is a list of lines like:
 ```bash